 - You can also find support groups through your local National Multiple Sclerosis Society chapter at nationalmssociety.org or 1-800-344-4867

 - Therapy is covered under most insurance plans

 - MentalHealthAmerica.net can give you a quick mental health screening and connect you to helpful resources in your area

 IF YOU THINK YOU OR A LOVED ONE MAY BE DEPRESSED

 contact your healthcare provider immediately.
-If you or a loved one have thoughts of death or suicide, give the 24-hour National Suicide Prevention Hotline a call at 1-800-273-8255.
+If you or a loved one have thoughts of death or suicide, the 24-hour National Suicide Prevention Hotline may be able to help - 1-800-273-8255.